nus-cs1010/2324-s1/docs/notes/07-arithmetic-ops.md

 The second fix above explicitly converts the type, or casts the type, of values 2 and 3 into a `double`.

-{++ NEW ++} As it is a good practice to be explicit when programming so that the readers of your code knows your intention, in CS1010, we will use explicit casting to convert `long` to `double` when necessary.
+As it is a good practice to be explicit when programming so that the readers of your code knows your intention, in CS1010, we will use explicit casting to convert `long` to `double` when necessary.

 ```C
 long x = 3;
 long y = 2